Pabongkhapa Déchen Nyingpo: Practice of Buddhism

-In 1921 at Chuzang Hermitage near Lhasa, Pabongkha Rinpoche gave a historic 24-day exposition on the Lam Rim, or "stages of the path," that was attended by some seven hundred people.
-Many monks came from the three major monasteries in Lhasa, and many more travelled weeks from the Central Province, from Tsang, and from as far away as Amdo and Kham.
-This included about 30 lamas and reincarnations of lamas.
+In 1921, at Chuzang Hermitage near Lhasa, Pabongkha Rinpoche gave a historic 24-day exhibition on the Lam Rim, or "stages of the path," that was attended by around 700 people.
+About 30 lamas and reincarnations of lamas came from the three major monasteries in Lhasa, and many more travelled weeks from the Central Province, from Tsang, and from as far away as Amdo and Kham.
 There were also many lay people present.
-According to Rato Khyongla Rinpoche, who was present noted: "During that summer session several traders and at least two high government officials found their lives transformed by his eloquence: they forsook their jobs to study religion and to give themselves to meditation."
+According to Rato Khyongla Rinpoche, who was present, noted: During that summer session several traders and at least two high government officials found their lives transformed by his eloquence: they forsook their jobs to study religion and to give themselves to meditation.

-Zong Rinpoche explains: Kyabje Trijang Rinpoche and Kyabje Ling Rinpoche were tutors to His Holiness the Dalai Lama.
+Zong Rinpoche said: Kyabje Trijang Rinpoche and Kyabje Ling Rinpoche were tutors to His Holiness the Dalai Lama.
 They taught His Holiness everything from basic teachings to advanced levels.
 Kyabje Phabongka passed all of his lineages to Kyabje Trijang Dorje Chang.
 He often said this in discourses.
 The purpose of this detailed exposition is to affirm the power of the lineage.
 If we lose faith in the lineage, we are lost.

 According to Kyabje Zong Rinpoche: Once Kyabje Phabongka invoked the wisdom beings of Heruka’s mandala to enter into a statue of Heruka Chakrasamvara.
 Heruka then offered nectar to Kyabje Phabongka, and prophesied that seven generations of his disciples would be protected by the body mandala of Heruka.
 Kyabje Trijang Rinpoche is cared for by Heruka Chakrasamvara, as are his disciples.